 - Healthy Knees Mobility with Dr. Jen Fraboni

 What happens if you can’t get outside for your walk?
 No stress!
 Simply press play on our favorite 17-minute home Walking Fitness routine with FitOn trainer Bree Koegel.
 You’ll end up walking a whole mile to high-energy music that will put a pep in your step (literally).

-Have a backup plan in place and anticipate the roadblocks before they come (bad weather, darker days, or maybe just boredom!)
-When life happens (and trust us, it will), head to the FitOn app for motivation and workouts to help you continue making strides toward your goals!
+Adding walking to your current fitness routine is a great way to get the blood flowing, get an extra dose of vitamin D and fresh air, and squeeze in a low-impact workout!
+But, it’s always a good idea to have a backup plan in place and anticipate the roadblocks before they come (bad weather, darker days, or maybe just boredom!)
+When life happens, head to the FitOn app for motivation and workouts to help you continue making strides toward your goals!